julian-guerra92/the-royal-todo-list/README.md

 # The Royal To-Do List

 A sophisticated task management application with mystical twist, featuring curse validation and palindrome detection capabilities.
-Built with a modern microservices architecture using NestJS backend and Angular frontend.
+Built with a modern microservices architecture using NestJS backend, Angular frontend and mySQL database.

 ## 🏗️ Architecture Overview